The STD Project

 Our online static content consists of over 250 comprehensive STD articles, guides and fact sheets, advice answers, extensive external resource lists for each sexually transmitted disease or infection and a growing blog.
 Our content is thoroughly researched and fact-checked for accuracy among a large list of global sexuality educators and reference sites.
 We also provide interactive services, referrals to sexual/reproductive healthcare, and global outreach offline through tabling events, project collaboration, research, clinician or staff training, and speaking engagements.

-We welcome all people and all thoughtful opinions regardless of sex, race, religion, sexual orientation, or experience with an STI/STD.
+We welcome all people and all thoughtful opinions regardless of gender, race, religion, sexual orientation, or experience with an STI/STD.

 - National Coalition for Sexual Health (NCSH) – Tri-Chair of the Communications Action Group